Travelling to Iran? Check out our guide to finding the best prepaid SIM card

 Reduce your rates by using a local SIM.

-Iran is one of the wealthier Arab nations, close to Kuwait and Qatar.
+Iran is one of the wealthier Middle Eastern nations, close to Kuwait and Qatar.
 Using your home phone network there can be expensive, so consider switching over to a local SIM card to take advantage of better deals and plans.
 Iran has some of the best prepaid SIM cards available, with deals that can reduce your bills.
 You can buy 1GB of data from Iran’s leading telco provider for as little as IRR6,000 (AUD$0.23).
-So, whether you’re planning a short trip, longer stay or tour of the Arab nations, check out the best SIM card options available on finder.com.au.
+So, whether you’re planning a short trip, longer stay or tour of the Arab nations, check out the best SIM card options available.

 Telco providers in Iran